How to Choose the Right Home and Auto Insurance Broker in Ontario

 Step 4: How to Choose the Right Home and Auto Insurance Policy with Your Broker

-Remember: the cheapest quote isn't always the best value when choosing the right insurance policy.
 A policy with major coverage gaps could cost far more if something goes wrong.
+When choosing the right insurance policy, value matters more than headline price.

 Do Home and Auto Insurance Brokers Cost More?

-Here's a common misconception: many people assume working with a broker means paying extra.
-In reality, brokers are typically paid by the insurance companies they work with, not through additional fees charged to you.
+• Brokers are typically paid by the insurance companies they work with — not through additional fees charged to you.

 Can Brokers Help Me Save on Home and Auto Insurance?

-There are many additional ways to save on your car and home insurance.
-Your broker can walk you through options like usage-based programs, safety features, and home upgrades.
-For a deeper breakdown, see our guides to car insurance discounts and home insurance discounts.
+• Walk you through additional ways to save: usage-based programs, safety features, and home upgrades.
+See also car insurance discounts and home insurance discounts.

 How Bundling Home and Auto Through a Broker Works